Need pest help? Save $50 on your first recurring service today with code GET50

 • Legs: Dust mites have eight legs.

-• Size: House dust mite adults are about 500 microns long, the immature stages are even smaller, which means they can be seen only by using a microscope.
+• Size: House dust mite adults are about 500 microns long, and the immature stages are even smaller, which means they can be seen only by using a microscope.

 House dust mites are very different than many species of mites that are blood feeders.
 Since these mites are microscopic they don’t eat much.
 The sources of foods needed to energize them and sustain life include: